-As of December 31, 2020, we were licensed in 42 states of the United States and operate in 37 of those states, including Washington, D.C.
-We also hold a pan-European license, which allows us to sell in 31 countries across Europe, and commenced operating in Germany on June 11, 2019, in the Netherlands on April 2, 2020, and in France on December 8, 2020.
+As of December 31, 2021, we were licensed in 42 states of the United States and operate in 38 of those states, including Washington, D.C.
+We also hold a pan-European license, which enables us to sell in 31 countries across Europe, and commenced operating in Germany in 2019, and in the Netherlands and in France in 2020.